Chandrakant Mandare

 Chandrakant Mandhare (चंद्रकांत मांडरे, (13 August 1913 – 17 February 2001) was a well-known Marathi Film actor and an artist.
 He played different roles in Marathi films and devoted his life to art.
 He was a master in paintings and powder shading.
 He was the elder brother of Suryakant Mandhare.
+He is recipient of two Maharashtra State Film Awards.
+In 2003, Mandare was honoured with the V. Shantaram Award, Maharashtra's highest award in the field of cinema.